 What Should You Look For in a Chequing Account?

 There are several financial institutions offering chequing accounts in Canada.
 All of them provide a wide range of services and perks.
-Since there is no one-size-fits-all account that we can suggest to you right away, you’ll have to choose the chequing account yourself after taking a look at what they have to offer.
+Since there is no one-size-fits-all account that we can suggest to you right away, you’ll have to choose the chequing account yourself after looking at what they have to offer.
 However, there are some things you should keep in mind when you are looking for a chequing account.

 Monthly Maintenance Fees

 Like the majority of financial services, chequing accounts also charge a monthly fee.
 However, many banks offer premium services without any charges, i.e., they have zero monthly fees.
 If a chequing account has zero monthly fees, the chances are that they lack on some other front.
 High-end banks usually charge a hefty monthly fee, but they also offer robust bank accounts with several features.
 It is up to you to choose a combination that suits your needs.

 One of the significant perks offered by reputable banks is that CDIC Insurance protects your deposits.
 Although the chances of a bank failure are minimal, CDIC insurance will protect your deposits in case of bank closure or any other calamity that befalls the banking authority.
 Nearly all chequing accounts offered by major banks in Canada have this feature.

 Number of Free Transactions

 The most important thing to keep in mind is the number of transactions the chequing account offers.
 Most chequing accounts have a set limit of transactions that you can do per month.
 Once you surpass that limit, you will be charged extra for every transaction you make.
 That is why it is essential to choose a chequing account that offers many free transactions for everyday purchases.
 On the other hand, if you make several transactions per day, it is better to go for a chequing account that offers unlimited free transactions.